 To put elements within a frame, use the following shortcut:

 Set a custom amount for your small or big nudges.
 It's popular to recommend aligning the nudge with the grid.
-But I think it's much better to adapt it to your current routine.
+But I think adapting it to your current routine is much better.

 Use the shortcut: Mac: CMD ⌘ + F or Windows: CTRL+ F to trigger the search box UI and search your file for text, layers, objects, and more.
 Use shortcuts: CMD ⌘ + ⇧ Shift + D to see the previous result, and CMD ⌘ + ⇧ Shift + F to see the following result in the list.